Chicago Closing Cost Calculator: Estimate What You May Net

 Buyer Concessions

 Buyers may request seller contributions toward their closing costs.
-This is negotiable—you can accept, counter, or decline.
+This is negotiable.
+You can accept, counter, or decline.
 Typical requests range from $2,000-$10,000 depending on the buyer’s needs and your market position.

 Understanding Your Home Sale Calculator Results